Demographics of Sarawak: Melanau

 The Melanaus have been thought to be amongst the original settlers of Sarawak.
 They make up 4.9% of the population in Sarawak.

 Originally from Mukah (the 10th Administrative Division as launched in March 2002), the Melanaus traditionally lived in tall houses.
 Nowadays, they have adopted a Malay lifestyle, living in kampong-type settlements.
-Traditionally, Melanaus were fishermen and still today, they are reputed as some of the finest boat-builders and craftsmen.
+Traditionally, Melanaus were fishermen and still today, they are reputed as some of the finest boatbuilders and craftsmen.

-While the Melanaus are ethnically different from the Malays, their lifestyles and practices are quite similar.
-This is especially the case in the larger towns and cities where most Melanau have adopted the Islamic faith.

 The Melanaus were believed to originally summon spirits in a practice verging on paganism.
-Today most of the Melanaus are Muslims whilst some were converted to Christianity (especially around Mukah & Dalat areas).
+Today most of the Melanaus are Muslims whilst some are Christians (especially around Mukah and Dalat areas).
 However some still celebrate traditional animist festivals such as the annual Kaul festival in Mukah District.